Get my best tips to smooth legato playing on the acoustic guitar.

 Bestseller

-My online course Play Fingerstyle Guitar Now! contains video examples to show you the proper hand placement for chords, barres, hammer-ons and pull-offs.
+My course is jam-packed with examples that show you the proper hand placement for chords, barres, hammer-ons, pull-offs and more.

 Play Fingerstyle Guitar Now mockup

-The pull off on the guitar essentially involves the same finger placement as for the hammer-on.
+The pull-off on the guitar requires you to pluck the next note to be sounded using the fretting hand.
 To perform a pull-off on a guitar, place two left-hand fingers on the same string.
 Pluck the string to sound the note and quickly pull the higher finger downwards, sounding the lower note.

 Here's what a pull-off looks like in tablature and standard notation.